mateusmenezes95/omnidirectional_controllers/README.md

 ## Installation Premises

-1. This repository has been tested on [ROS2 Foxy] and with [Classic Gazebo 11];
+1. This repository has been tested on [ROS2 Humble] and with [Classic Gazebo 11];

-2. These instructions assume that you have already installed ROS2 Foxy Fitzroy on your machine.
+2. These instructions assume that you have already installed ROS2 Humble Hawskbill on your machine.
 If not, please follow the recommended [recommended ubuntu installation tutorial];

 3. Before installing the package, you will need to have an ament workspace set up.
 If you don't have one, follow the instructions in the [Creating a workspace tutorial].
 Once you have created the workspace, clone this repository in the source folder of your workspace.